 It’s pretty common to start with one of the two most important aspects of a RTW: destinations and budget.

 You can start with either one of those, but I like starting with the destinations, as they are deeply related to the inspiration that is driving the trip.
 The destinations and duration can later be modified when compared to a realistic budget.

 So, let’s start with destinations for now, and I’ll promise we’ll get to budgeting in the next post.

 Here are a few important things to take into consideration when deciding where to travel in your RTW:

 Must-Sees and Must-Dos

 This is one of the main reasons why you’re traveling, right?
 To see the places you’ve dreamt about for so long and to do the things you’ve been piling in your bucket list.

 The reality is that while a RTW tends to be long-term travel it is just not possible to see everything in one trip, so we have to choose wisely.

 Do a list of the main things you want to do and places you want to see.
 You might want to categorize them in musts and would love to.
 This will help you decide later on which things/places to take out when your plan starts getting in shape.

 Also, note in which countries these activities and sights are and map them.
-You might find that most of them could be in one or two continent or nearby regions.
-This will help you decide which regions your RTW could focus and possibly which route to take.
+You might find that most of them could be in one or two continents or nearby regions.
+This will help you decide which regions your RTW could focus on and possibly which route to take.